jesukoseemani/leo/README.md

 6. scss: This is where everything partaining to scss features then each component contains its attached scss file.
 7. services: This is where data communication between the app and backend system is managed. the services holds all apis.
 8. store: This is where all redux(state management) implementations are managed.
-9. test: Contains the test files.
-10. utils: This is where all related functions handling common goals are managed and all other dependencies.
+9. utils: This is where all related functions handling common goals are managed and all other dependencies.
-11. App: The root start of the app.
+10. App: The root start of the app.

 - I refactored the routing system and i made use of the new component included in react router 6 which is <Outlet /> and gives the ability to have a shared layout and render other route.
 This usecase helps because the navbar component is need accross the application.